pypyr/pypyr/README.rst

       comment: Optional comments for pipeline developers.
 Like code comments.
                Does not output to console during run.
       in: # optional.
 In parameters are added to the context.
-          # this step and subsequent steps can use these key-value pairs.
+          # this step can use these key-value pairs. subsequent steps can't.
         parameter1: value1
         parameter2: value2
       foreach: [] # optional.
 Repeat the step once for each item in this list.